PsyProtocol/psy-sdk/docs/src/NodeArchitecture.md

 ## 6. Conclusion: A New Era of Blockchain Scalability

-QED's architecture is a fundamental departure from sequential blockchain designs.
-By leveraging the **PARTH state model** for conflict-free parallel execution and securing it with an **end-to-end recursive ZKP system**, QED achieves true horizontal scalability.
+Psy's architecture is a fundamental departure from sequential blockchain designs.
+By leveraging the **PARTH state model** for conflict-free parallel execution and securing it with an **end-to-end recursive ZKP system**, Psy achieves true horizontal scalability.
 The intricate dance between local user proving (UPS/CFC), distributed network aggregation (Realms/Coordinators/GUTA), and a scalable backend (Redis/KVQ) allows the network's throughput to grow with the addition of computational resources (Proving Workers), paving the way for decentralized applications demanding high performance and robust security.

 ---